denisugo/the_remake_front_end/README.md

 # The remake (front-end)

+## Important note!

+herokuapp.com is included in the Mozilla Foundation’s Public Suffix List.
+This list is used in recent versions of several browsers, such as Firefox, Chrome and Opera, to limit how broadly a cookie may be scoped.
+In other words, in browsers that support the functionality, applications in the herokuapp.com domain are prevented from setting cookies for _.herokuapp.com.
+Note that _.herokuapp.com cookies can currently be set in Internet Explorer, but this behavior should not be relied upon and may change in the future.

+Therefore this app doesn't have an ability to set all necessary cookies while it is hosted on Heroku with an its default domain.

 ## Overview

 This is the remake of my previous portfolio project.
 It is aimed for improving all the cons of the project.
 The Sql database remains the same, back-end part should be slightly upgraded, front-end will also get more features.